-If you are hit by the ChatGPT network error, we have a working tip for you.
+If the ChatGPT network error hits you, we have a working tip for you.

-So today, we're going to share a tip to fix the ChatGPT network error.
+So today, we will share a tip to fix the ChatGPT network error.
 Read on!

 What is ChatGPT network error?

-When you are hit by the ChatGPT network error, it screws up the system and you need to restart the chat all over again as it doesn't recover.
-It destroys the carefully established dialogue that took some time to develop, which is really frustrating.
+When hit by the ChatGPT network error, the system can become compromised and require a complete restart.
+This destroys the carefully established dialogue that took some time to develop, which is really frustrating.

 How to fix ChatGPT network error